Top 10 Myths About Anterior Cruciate Ligament (ACL) Surgery – Busted!

 The Reality:

-While knee braces provide temporary support, they cannot replace the structural stability provided by a healthy or reconstructed ACL.
+While knee braces provide temporary support, they cannot replace the structural stability provided by a healthy or ACL Reconstruction.
 Long-term reliance on braces without addressing the root issue can lead to further knee instability and damage.

 Braces are useful as part of recovery but are not a substitute for surgery in cases of complete ACL tears.